hasindu2008/slow5tools/docs/commands.md

 *  `-p, --iop INT`:
     Specifies the number of I/O processes to use during conversion [default value: 8].
 Increasing the number of I/O processes makes f2s significantly faster, especially on HPC with RAID systems (multiple disks) where a large value number of processes can be used (e.g., `-p 64`).
 *   `-l, --lossless STR`:
     Retain information in auxilliary fields during FAST5 to SLOW5 conversion.
 STR can be either `true` or `false`. [default value: true].
-This information is generally not required for downstream analysis and can be optionally discarded to reduce filesize.
+This information is generally not required for downstream analysis and can be optionally discarded to reduce filesize. *IMPORTANT: Two recently introduced fields in latest FAST5 are not stored even if -l true is specified : 1. pore_type which is an empty attribute and 2. end_reason which is still not consistent*.
 * `-a, --allow`:
    By default f2s will not accept an indiviudal multi-fast5 file or an indiviudal single-fast5 directory containing multiple unique run IDs.
 When `-a` is specified f2s will allow multiple unique run IDs in an indiviudal multi-fast5 file or single-fast5 directory.
 In this case, the header of all SLOW5/BLOW5 output files will be determined based on the first occurence of run ID seen by f2s.
 This can be used to convert FAST5 files from different samples in a single command if the user is happy to lose the original run IDs.
 *  `-h, --help`: